TazarSec/DemoProject/README.md

 ## CI

 `.github/workflows/ci.yml` runs on every push to `main` and every pull request.
+It scans dependencies with manticore for potentially malicious dependencies before moving on to installing anything.
 It installs dependencies with `npm ci`, then runs lint, tests, and the production build.
 This is where the supply-chain security tool will be wired in to scan new npm dependencies introduced by pull requests.